What’s a Critical Alert?

-A critical alert is typically an alert placed at a higher priority level than an alert that comes into the service desk because, for example, someone forgot their password.
+A critical alert is typically an alert placed at a higher priority level than an alert that comes into the service desk.
+These alerts are dispatched when there’s an issue that requires immediate attention.
+Critical alerts, when not responded, can bring an organization’s business process to a standstill, impacting their revenue and bottom line.

 Low Priority Messaging can be regarded as continuous messaging, with replies that go back and forth.
 Unlike other casual messaging apps, however, users can track the messages that are being sent.
 Users have the ability to see when the messages is SENT, RECEIVED, and READ.
 Every reply appears as a new message in your inbox, accompanied by the Alert Tone.
 Our customers use Low Priority messaging for non-urgent messaging, casual communications, practice updates and non-critical status updates.
 If you send a Low Priority Message: